valnicky/NeighborhoodMap-nanodegree/README.md

 ##Importing a Component

 This project setup supports ES6 modules thanks to Babel.
-We encourage you to Use import and export instead of require() and module.exports.
+You can use import and export instead of require() and module.exports.

 SearchBar.js
 	import React, { Component } from 'react';